 Over in New Zealand, things are slightly less confusing.
 The New Zealand Government subsidises all children who attend early learning services for up to six hours a day (a total of 30 hours per week), up until children go to school or turn six.
-For three and four-year-olds, the first 20 hours per week are fully funded by the government.
+They fully fund the first 20 hours per week for three and four-year-olds.
 There are no term breaks in the ECE system, so they also work through school holiday times.

 Your child can start school between the ages of five and six.
-All children must be enrolled in school or in home education by their sixth birthday.
+You must enrol them in school or in home education by their sixth birthday.
 Once your child starts school, they must attend it every day.

 Is there such a thing as “preschool readiness”?

 Just as infants and toddlers moving to middle childhood marks a significant change, moving your child to preschool can be impactful for them as well.